DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 It´s now safe to bring other electronic devices near the computer that generated the private key.
 So, you can turn your cell phone on, but put it in flight mode so nothing is uploaded to any cloud service (or use a digital camera).
 We are going to use several cameras, so double check that no private keys are lying around.
 With your cell phone, taka a photo of the QR-code that represents the master public key.

-If you use one computer, remove the tails boot USB from the computer and restart the computer on your regular OS (you can keep Tails running if you use two computers).
+If you use one computer, remove the tails boot USB from the computer and restart the computer on your regular OS.
+You can keep Tails running if you use two computers, but close Electrum.

 ---
 Next up: [Create the multi-sig wallet >>](hodl-guide_40_multi-sig.md)